TrueSelph/typesense_retrieval_interact_action/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/TrueSelph/typesense_retrieval_interact_action)
 ![GitHub](https://img.shields.io/github/license/TrueSelph/typesense_retrieval_interact_action)

-JIVAS action for performing retrieval operations against the Typesense store, supporting retrieval-augmented generation tasks.
+JIVAS action for performing retrieval operations against the Typesense vector store, supporting retrieval-augmented generation tasks.
+As a core interact action, it plays a pivotal role in enhancing data retrieval processes and generating comprehensive results for queries.
+Configured as a singleton, it requires the Jivas library version 2.0.0 and depends on both `persona_interact_action` and `typesense_vector_store_action` for its functionality.

 ## Package Information